 The Postcard Killings Ending, Explained

-Directed by Bosnian filmmaker Danis Tanović (‘No Man’s Land’, ‘Tigers’), psychological crime thriller ‘The Postcard Killings’ revolves around Jacob Kanon (Jeffrey Dean Morgan), an NYPD detective who embarks on a search across Europe for the person(s) responsible for the murder of his daughter and her husband.
-Set against the varying and exotic backdrops of various prominent European cities, the film offers a riveting insight into the human psyche and explores the concept of morality and the value of art.
+Directed by Bosnian filmmaker Danis Tanović (‘No Man’s Land,’ ‘Tigers’), the psychological crime thriller ‘The Postcard Killings’ revolves around Jacob Kanon (Jeffrey Dean Morgan), an NYPD detective who embarks on a search across Europe for the person(s) responsible for the murder of his daughter and her husband.
+Set against the varying and exotic backdrops of various prominent European cities, the film offers a riveting insight into the human psyche.
+It explores the concept of morality and the value of art.
 SPOILERS AHEAD.

 The Postcard Killings Plot Summary

-‘The Postcard Killings’ is the cinematic adaptation of James Patterson and Liza Marklund’s 2010 novel ‘The Postcard Killers’.
+‘The Postcard Killings’ is the cinematic adaptation of James Patterson and Liza Marklund’s 2010 novel ‘The Postcard Killers.’
 The film opens with the gruesome deaths of Kanon’s newlywed daughter and her husband, whom he had sent to London for their honeymoon.
 Their blood has been drained out, and their bodies have been dismembered and posed in such a way that is later revealed to be resembling a famous art piece.
-Kanon and police officers involved in the case discover that this is a work of a pair of serial killers who are traveling across Europe killing young and happy couples.
-The first deaths occur in Madrid, followed by the deaths of Kanon’s daughter and her husband.
+Kanon and the police officers involved in the case discover that this is the work of a pair of serial killers who are traveling across Europe, killing young and happy couples.
+The first deaths occurred in Madrid, followed by the deaths of Kanon’s daughter and her husband.
 Soon after, similar killings are reported in Munich, Brussels, Stockholm, and Amsterdam.
-Before arriving in each city, the killers send a postcard to a local journalist, in which they offer a hint to the artwork they are emulating.
+Before arriving in each city, the killers send a postcard to a local journalist, explaining the artwork they are emulating.

 Parallel to Kanon’s journey to find his daughter and her husband’s killers, a young American couple’s travel across Europe has also been shown.
-Sylvia and Mac Randolph (Naomi Battrick and Ruairi O’Connor) appear to be on their first travel in Europe together.
+Sylvia and Mac Randolph (Naomi Battrick and Ruairi O’Connor) appear to be on their first travel to Europe together.
 She likes to collect receipts, even if they belong to other people.
-She and Mac meet a mysterious co-passenger named Pieter (Dylan Devonald Smith) on a train.
-As they start feeling uneasy around him, they get off at the next station.
+On a train, she and Mac meet a mysterious co-passenger named Pieter (Dylan Devonald Smith).
+They start feeling uneasy around him and get off at the next station.
 However, their paths cross again and Pieter introduces them to his wife, Nienke (Sallie Harmsen).

 The Real Perpetrators